marcushellberg/vaadin-tips/readme.md

 On top of the more low-level unit tests, it's good to write some broader regression tests to ensure that you don't break your app by mistake while working on something else.
 [Vaadin TestBench](https://vaadin.com/add-ons/testbench) is a tool that is built for creating regression tests for Vaadin apps.
 It will allow us to build tests that run our application through an actual browser.

-`FormRegressionTest` shows an example of a test that fills in our order form and submits it.
+`FormRegressionIT` shows an example of a test that fills in our order form and submits it.
 TestBench also allows us to measure performance.
-In `RenderingSpeedTest` we have built a test that ensures a view is rendered quicker than a given threshold.
+In `RenderingSpeedIT` we have built a test that ensures a view is rendered quicker than a given threshold.

 **Note** Vaadin TestBench is a commercial add-on for Vaadin.
 You can obtain free licenses for non-profit use on our web page.
 There is also a 30 day trial available.
 In order to run the tests in this project you'll need to have [Firefox ESR](https://www.mozilla.org/en-US/firefox/organizations/all/) installed.

+Note that integration tests are not typically executed all the time during development or basic development build - as the require a considerably more time than simple unit tests and they require you to have a server up and running.
+You can run integration tests as JUnit tests form your IDE (when you have the project running in a server).
+Alternatively you can execute them with Maven using "it" profile.
+That profile also starts and automatically deploys the application using a Jetty server.
+Typically you'd have this profile enabled in your CI server.
+The maven command that runs integration tests:

+mvn verify -Pit

 ## Optimization